top of page

 1. Why OTA is Mission-Critical in IoT

-• Feature Delivery — Add capabilities post-deployment
+• Feature Delivery: Add new capabilities post-deployment for devices like smart lighting systems.

 2. Anatomy of a Robust OTA Framework